Things Freelancers Wish They Knew Before Starting

 If you want your clients to be happy, drop them a line from time to time.
 Let them know what the status is of a project before they reach out to you.
 Provide updates on your project status regularly.

-As a freelancer, when you land a job the employer may not ask you for updates but will want to know you are working on their project.
+As a freelancer, when you land a job the client may not ask you for updates but will want to know you are working on their project.
 There is a huge amount of trust that is given for this relationship to be successful and comfortable for all parties involved.

 And what is the old saying about having a successful relationship?
 Communication is key.
 Share updates with clients so they have clear expectations of what to expect.